Shunga Empire: Stupa No2 and Stupa No3

 The style of the Shunga period decorations at Sanchi bear a close similarity to those of Bharhut, as well as the peripheral balustrades at Bodh Gaya, which are thought to be the oldest of the three.

-Wars of the Shungas
+Warfare

 War and conflict characterised the Shunga period.
 They are known to have warred with the Kalingas, Satavahanas, the Indo-Greeks, and possibly the Panchalas and Mathuras.

-The Shunga Empire's wars with the Indo-Greek Kingdom figure greatly in the history of this period.
+The Shunga empire's wars with the Indo-Greek kingdom figure greatly in the history of this period.
 From around 180 BCE the Greco-Bactrian ruler Demetrius conquered the Kabul Valley and is theorised to have advanced into the trans-Indus to confront the Shungas.
 The Indo-Greek Menander I is credited with either joining or leading a campaign to Pataliputra with other Indian rulers; however, very little is known about the exact nature and success of the campaign.
 The net result of these wars remains uncertain.